-With this analytical bias and an overall shutdown criterion of $k{eff} = 0.990$, Case D'" of Table 9 ($k{eff} = 0.9646\pm0.0017$) becomes the design basis case for limiting boron letdown.
-That is, a value of 4350 WPPM soluble boron becomes the lower limit for the boron concentration for all accident scenarios involving the dilution of boron in the primary coolant system.
+With this analytical bias and an overall shutdown criterion of $k{eff} = 0.990$, Case D'" of Table 9 ($k{eff} = 0.9646\pm0.0017$) provides a design basis case for limiting boron letdown.
+That is, a value of 4350 WPPM soluble boron could be taken as the lower limit for the boron concentration for all accident scenarios involving the dilution of boron in the primary coolant system.

-In addition to providing this limiting boron concentration, reactivity effects were determined for a number of parametric variations, including fuel enrichment, shape, volume fraction, temperature, inventory, burnup and System geometry, boron level, reflection and fuel arrangement by zone.
+In addition to providing this limiting boron concentration, reactivity effects were determined for a number of parametric variations, including fuel enrichment, shape, volume fraction, temperature, inventory, burnup and system geometry, boron level, reflection and fuel arrangement by zone.